superhighfives/vite-plugin-wasm-module-workers/README.md

   // more fancy code
 ```

+> [!WARNING]
+> My ability to write regualar expresions is not one of my strengths, so the imports and `const { default: whateverWarmModule } = await import...` needs to be exactly as it is in the example above.
+If you have a better handle on regex and are keen to improve it, check out [contributing](#contributing).

 VPWMW will take this code on build and convert it to something Cloudflare expects:

 ```ts